lukastheiler/ttn_moteino/Readme.md

   Flags:   -
   ```

-The option ```--relax-fcnt```should only be used in testing.
+The option ```--relax-fcnt``` should only be used in testing.
 If you dont use it, you'll have to register the device again after every reset.
 We need these keys to send messages from the Moteino to the Things Network.

 ## Arduino code

+Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and follow the installation steps from [Moteino library](https://github.com/LowPowerLab/Moteino/tree/master/MEGA/Core).
+Once you've installed the Moteino library, select Moteino Mega in the Arduino IDE's Tools/Board menu.

 I started out with this repository https://github.com/matthijskooijman/arduino-lmic which made the IBM LIC library availbably to arduino.
 The arduino code is in this git repository [ttn_moteino_abp](https://github.com/lukastheiler/ttn_moteino/tree/master/ttn_moteino_abp).